 Acknowledgement of Country

-We are committed to showing respect for Aboriginal people as Australia's First Peoples.
-We have adopted the practice of acknowledging the Traditional Custodians of Country at events, ceremonies, meetings and functions.
+We are committed to showing respect for Aboriginal and Torres Strait Islander peoples as Australia's First Peoples.
+We acknowledge the Traditional Custodians of the Georges River area, the Bidjigal people, at events, ceremonies, meetings and functions.

 Learn about our Protocols of Acknowledgement of Country.

-We support a range of programs and initiatives that show respect, promote and celebrate Aboriginal culture and heritage within the Georges River area.
+We support a range of programs and initiatives that show respect, promote and celebrate Aboriginal and Torres Strait Islander cultures and heritages within the Georges River area.
 These include:

 Reconciliation Week